 Walk-in coolers, commercial refrigerators or freezers for restaurants and breweries are a critical concern for CO2 safety.
 Tavern heads can be connected incorrectly, lines can split and pumps can fail.
 Delivery people or fork trucks can accidentally damage gas system lines.
 These issues can lead to a potential CO2 confined space death trap for those entering and exiting coolers, refrigerators, or freezers.

 Confined spaces and carbon dioxide gas together is dangerous.

-A confined space is a space in any restaurant or brewery with a limited entry and egress, not suitable for long-term human use.
-Because walk-in coolers, walk-in freezers or commercial refrigerators are air tight and limited in space, a carbon dioxide leak could not only occur quickly, but can also pose severe negative health effects for brewery or restaurant employees who enter.
+A confined space is a space in any restaurant or brewery with limited entry and egress, not suitable for long-term human use.
+Because walk-in coolers, walk-in freezers, or commercial refrigerators are airtight and limited in space, a carbon dioxide leak could not only occur quickly but can also pose severe negative health effects for brewery or restaurant employees who enter.

-The Occupational Safety and Health Administration (OSHA) has compiled information on CO2 monitoring in confined spaces for businesses who store CO2 on premises.
-In addition, the Master Brewer's Association of America has also compiled their MBAA's CO2 safety guidelines for further reference.
+The Occupational Safety and Health Administration (OSHA) has compiled information on CO2 monitoring in confined spaces for businesses that store CO2 on-premises.
+In addition, the Master Brewer's Association of America has also compiled its MBAA's CO2 safety guidelines for further reference.

 Associations such as these and CO2Meter.com believe that lives can be saved by educating and creating awareness of carbon dioxide monitoring.

 For instance, would you or your employees even know the common symptoms that can occur if an employee were to enter a walk-in cooler, walk-in freezer or commercial refrigerator with a CO2 leak and no monitoring device?
 Symptoms include:

 Preventing CO2 Injury in the workplace